xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 MMU is the thing that makes Virtual Memory possible.
 Just like wheels enable cars to smoothly ride down a road.

-If it is possible to "explain" Virtual Memory without mentioning or focusing on Memory Management Unit, it is really possible to do anything in words.
+If one can "explain" Virtual Memory without mentioning or focusing on Memory Management Unit, one can really do anything in words.

 # PS: Some more examples